Alvin Devane: Career and recognition

 DeVane was a member of the Austin Police Department from 1957 to 1983.
 A lot of his time there was spent as a street cop, but he later achieved the rank of Lieutenant and served in the traffic office.
 The American-Statesman pictured DeVane in uniform among others at a disaster center for a May 1981 flood in Austin.

-When DeVane was nearing retirement, one of his daughters decided to try to have a street named for him as a retirement gift.
+When DeVane was nearing retirement, one of his daughters sought to have a street named for him as a retirement gift.
 She started by writing a letter to a popular Q&A columnist in the Austin American-Statesman, Ellie Rucker.
 She then investigated the possibility of changing the name of the street he lived on, but soon found that to be entirely too cumbersome a project.
 She moved on to finding a developer who would name a new street after him instead.
 She contacted an acquaintance of his in the city's Street and Bridge department who was instrumental in making it happen.
 A new development was being planned for southeast Austin, that would be the site of Advanced Micro Devices.
 Thanks to the generosity of a developer, her dream became a reality in December 1984.
 Street and Bridge made a street sign for her to present to him along with the city plat, detailing the location.
 The event was covered by a local news television station and was also picked up by the AP, appearing in the Dallas paper.